A group of Teddy Boys admire the passing Teddy Girls on Clapham Common 1954.

 It should be mentioned however, that at the peak of the Teddy Boy movement in 1954/55, the number of fully bona-fide Teddy Boys in the Greater London area did not exceed a top figure of 30,000.
 This fact dispenses with the modern idea that all British teenage boys in the 1950's were Teddy Boys.

-Teddy Boy George Lamont and girlfriend Teddy Girl Edna Hockridge, Aberdeen Scotland 1955.
+Teddy Boy George Lamont in a black and white 'dog-tooth' drape jacket with black velvet collar and cuffs with his girlfriend, Teddy Girl Edna Hockridge, Aberdeen Scotland 1955.

 In 1954 second-hand Edwardian suits were on sale in various markets as they had become rapidly unwearable by the upper-class dandies once the Teddy Boys had taken them over as their own.
 This was then followed by by the Teddy Boys creation of their own style via the modifications already outlined.
 This, then, was the Teddy Boys one contribution to culture: their adoption and personal modification of Savile Row Edwardian suits.

 Teddy Boys and National Service.